LisaJacklin/CS301_Project/README.md

 - display the values in decimal and/or hexidecimal as well as in binary values.

 ## Important Milestones
+11/7/2022 : building subcircuits (adder, Fig1B, Fig1C) in C++ for later conversion and contemplation in ASM; Adder subcircuit not currently working correctly.

 ## Final Result